Christofosho/christofosho.com/README.md

 Welcome to the code for my homepage.

-I experiment here, but try to leave it in tact where possible.
+I experiment here, but try to leave it intact where possible.